godito/octostep/README.md

 # octostep
-A library for Arduino to control 8 StepSticks via 1 MCP23017
+A library for Arduino to control 8 StepSticks with one MCP23017 through I2C